SDS-Program-Pool/pooler/README.md

 </a>

 # What is Program Pool
 A web application to enable the sharing of code between students for peer marking.
-Build using the Laravel framework.
+Built using the Laravel framework.

 ## Current Features
 - Auth